Airsaid/sample-gradle-plugin/README.md

 }
 ```

-For the organization of relationships between multiple sample, we use package names by default.
+For the case of multiple examples, we organize the relationship between the examples by package
+name.

-For example. this is your project structure:
+For example, suppose this is the structure of your project:

 ```
 com.airsaid.demo.fragment
     FragmentDemo1.kt